Eneida M. Silva, PHD

 Fax: (866) 607-3956

-Please note: Before we can schedule your appointments, this brief form needs to be completed.
-Please click here for the Referral Information Form or to initiate a referral.
+Please note: Before we can schedule appointments, this brief form needs to be completed.
+Please click here for the Referral Information Form and to initiate a referral.

 117 East Center Street 24 Goose Lane

 HUSKY/Medicaid - only for children/adolescents ages 3 to 20

 To initiate a referral: click here:

 Our Practice in Manchester and Tolland, CT

 Established in 1991, Dr. Silva’s practice specializes in the neuropsychological assessment of children, adolescents, and adults.
 Dr. Silva's compassionate approach combined with the most advanced neuropsychological and psychological assessment techniques are unique elements of the practice.